OISF/suricata/doc/userguide/firewall/firewall-design.rst

 will be incremented.
 No ``ips.*`` counter will be updated as conceptually the TD instance won't have seen the packet.

+.. note:: If a firewall rule uses the :ref:`bypass keyword<bypass-keyword>`, an accepted packet will not, by definition, be passed along to the TD instance.

 Tables
 ------